JZDesign/JacobZivanDesign/JZD_Publish/Content/technology/custom-fonts-from-swift-package.md

 ---
 date: 2021-09-30 6:13
 description: A Tutorial for adding Custom Fonts to a Swift Package that can be consumed by another application.
 Allowing you to easily share fonts between your iOS, tvOS, MacOS, and WatchOS apps!
-tags: iOS, MacOS, SwiftUI, Technology, Tutorial, SPM
+tags: iOS, macOS, SwiftUI, Technology, Tutorial, SPM
 ---

 # Packaging your Custom Fonts in Swift Packages